 How do I share my parking permit with someone else?

 Share your parking permit with up to three others by adding additional license plate numbers to the permit.
 Only one of the registered vehicles may park on campus using the permit at any one time.
-Visit the Parking and ONE card office for more information, or call Parking Services at 905-575-2121.
+For more information call Parking Services at 905-575-2121.

 Carpooling and ridesharing – what’s the difference?